marcysko/Python-Mini-Projects/README.md

 * Functions
   * Morse Encoder: wrote a function that converts a set of numbers to Morse code.
   * Fare Split Calculator: created a function that splits a Doober fare between several users.
-  * Calculator: simple calculator that can add, subtract, and multiply numbers
+  * Calculator: simple calculator that can add, subtract, and multiply numbers.
   * Common Friend Checker: use lists to find out if a user is a common friend amongst two other users
-  * Class Scheduler: use loops to match a list of classes to available time slots
+  * Class Scheduler: use loops to match a list of classes to available time slots.

+* Conditional Statements
+  * User Database: use a condition to check if a user has been added to a database.
+  * Fare Split Calculator: created a function that splits a Doober fare between several users.